apache/cordova-docs/docs/en/edge/cordova/media/capture/captureAudio.md

 The capture operation ends when either the user exits the audio recording application, or the maximum number of recordings, specified by the __limit__ parameter in CaptureAudioOptions, has been reached.
 If no value is provided for the __limit__ parameter, a default value of one (1) is used, and the capture operation will terminate after the user records a single audio clip.

-When the capture operation is finished, it will invoke the CaptureCB callback with an array of MediaFile objects describing each captured audio clip file.
-If the operation is terminated by the user before an audio clip is captured, the CaptureErrorCB callback will be invoked with a CaptureError object with the CaptureError.`CAPTURE_NO_MEDIA_FILES` error code.
+When the capture operation is finished, it will invoke the CaptureCallback callback with an array of MediaFile objects describing each captured audio clip file.
+If the operation is terminated by the user before an audio clip is captured, the CaptureErrorCallback callback will be invoked with a CaptureError object with the CaptureError.`CAPTURE_NO_MEDIA_FILES` error code.

 Supported Platforms
 -------------------